As I returned to Bangkok’s Khao San Road tourist district, I asked myself: Was this a freak day or is “the land of smiles” turning sour?

 Maybe his girlfriend was online and getting him mad.

-The final sharp encounter within this hour – yes, that intense – was walking back thru the backstreets of Khao San locale in Rambuttri Soi when a pick-up knocked into the back of my legs – just lightly but rudely, without an apology or any slowing down as he kept nudging down the road.
+The final sharp encounter within this hour – yes, that intense – was walking back thru the backstreets of Khao San locale in Rambuttri Soi when a pickup knocked into the back of my legs – just lightly but rudely, without an apology or any slowing down as he kept nudging down the road.
 Arrogant c*nt; no excuses for him.

-What the f*ck is up with today? were my thoughts.
+What the f*ck’s up with today?

 But anyway, I will dismiss it as a weird day, a freak day of bad timing not directed intentionally towards mellow MRP.